lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 FS3 (Faraday's Simple Skill System) is RPG system designed for MUSHes.
 While inspired by traditional tabletop RPGs, it has some important differences.
 These are the hallmarks of FS3:

-* **Fast and Easy Chargen** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
+* **Fast and Easy** - FS3 takes a simple approach to abilities and highlights skills that are relevant to gameplay.
 The goal is to get you through Chargen and reviewed as fast as possible.

-* **Flexible Power Levels** - FS3 is designed for games with disparate power levels, where a young Marine recruit might be playing alongside a Navy SEAL or a master alongside an apprentice.
-It doesn't punish people for being good at what they do.

-* **More Predictability** - FS3 dice mechanics are less random than many other game systems.
-Chance is still a factor, but the outcomes are generally more predictable and fluke results less common.
+* **Predictable** - FS3 dice mechanics are less random than many other game systems.
+Chance is still a factor, of course, but fluke results are less common.

-* **Roleplay-Friendly Combat System** - FS3 has a lightweight conflict resolution and combat system that leaves a lot open to player interpretation.
+* **Roleplay-Friendly** - FS3 has a lightweight conflict resolution and combat system that leaves a lot open to player interpretation.
 This frees you to focus on the story, not the dice.

 ## FS3 as a Framework